CAMERA-MRI/IMAGINE/ERNIE/README.md

 <b>Reproducibility</b>
-<p style="text-align: justify;">Two kits were designed as <b>ERNIE 1 & ERNIE 2 </b> as the <b>same kit </b> built at <b>2</b> different sites.
+<p style="text-align: justify;">Two kits were designed as <b>ERNIE 1 & ERNIE 2 </b> as the <b>same kit </b> built at <b>2 different sites</b>.
 ERNIE 1 was first assembled at the 2025 ESMRMB pre-congress workshop and then re-assembled at the 2026 ISMRM conference in Cape Town, South Africa.
 ERNIE 2 on the other hand was first assembled at the Montreal Neurological Institute (MNI - The Neuro) and then re-assembled multiple times at the Montreal General Hospital, Polytechnique Montreal, The Douglas Health Hospital and 2026 ISMRM.</p>

    <p align="center">
   <b>ERNIE Toolkit for Onsite Assembly and Magnetic Field Mapping with Portable Storage System.</b>